kdawgy/jump-start/preparing-to-code/keyboard-navigation/README.md

       -  LOOK UP DEFINITION, PREVIEW LINK IN SAFARI, INVOKE QUICKLOOK -3 FINGER TAP

 - multiple desktops
       - I REGRET OWNING A MAC THIS LONG AND NOT KNOWING HOW AWESOME THIS FEATURE IS.
-GAME-CHANGER
+GAME-CHANGER.
+I ACTUALLY FEEL BETRAYED NOBODY EVER TOLD ME ABOUT THIS.
 - hot corners
       - [THERES A COOL ARTICLE RIGHT HERE ABOUT THEM](https://thesweetsetup.com/quick-tip-enable-hot-corners-os-x/) AND THEY SOUND USEFUL BUT I DIDNT SET THEM UP YET BECAUSE I DONT KNOW WHAT I WANT MY SHORTCUTS TO BE!
 - Double clicking a menu bar will force the window to take up your entire screen size